msaaddev/password-gen-cli/README.md

 	</h1>
 </div>

 Tired of thinking new passwords everytime you sign up somewhere!?
-Then this CLI is just for you!
+Don't worry anymore.
+I got you covered. 😉

 ## 👉 FEATURES